Can I use the Mirena coil contraceptive if I have had cancer?

 The Mirena coil is a method of contraception for women.
 It is an intrauterine system (IUS).
 And although it is similar to a contraceptive coil (IUD) it works in a different way.

 You have the Mirena coil put into your womb like the contraceptive coil.
 But unlike the contraceptive coil, it releases a small amount of a man made hormone into your womb every day.
 This is levonorgestrel – a man made version of the hormone progesterone.
-It helps to prevent pregnancy in two ways
+It helps to prevent pregnancy in 2 ways

 - By thickening the mucus at the neck of the womb making it difficult for sperm to enter the womb